boazsegev/iodine/SPEC-PubSub-Draft.md

         This option is only valid if the optional `block` is missing and the connection is a WebSocket connection.
 Note that SSE connections are limited to text data by design.

         This will dictate the encoding for outgoing WebSocket message when publications are directly sent to the client (as a text message or a binary blob). `:text` will be the default value for a missing `:as` option.

+        Servers *MAY* ignore this value if they set the message type (text/binary) based on UTF-8 validation.

     If a subscription to `to` already exists, it should be *replaced* by the new subscription (the old subscription should be canceled / unsubscribed).

     When the `subscribe` method is called within a WebSocket / SSE Callback object, the subscription must be closed automatically when the connection is closed.